ChristophSeelbach/C-Sharp/Exam-Prep/M3-LINQ.md

         var dataSource = new [] { 1, 2, 3, 4, 5, 6, 7, 8};

         // TODO: var result =

-        Console.WriteLine(result);
+        foreach(var item in result)
+            Console.WriteLine(item);
     }
 }
 ```

-Write a LINQ query statement, that returns the square value for every even number in the array `dataSource` (`4 16 36 64`), which can used to replace the TODO.
+Write a LINQ query statement, that returns the square value for every even number in the array `dataSource` (output: `4 16 36 64`), which can used to replace the TODO.

 Write the same statement with extension methods.